-During the course students will develop a computational solution.
-This will involve the ability to:
+During the course, students will develop a computational solution.
+This will develop their ability to identify a problem or unanswered question, and design, develop and evaluate a proposed solution.

-- identify a problem or unanswered question - design, prototype, program and test a proposed solution - liaise with clients and end users to evaluate the success of the proposed solution and make recommendations for future developments.

-The course aims to enable students to:
+The course enables students to:

-- 1. develop conceptual understanding that allows connections to be made between different areas of the subject, and to other DP sciences subjects - 2. acquire and apply a body of knowledge, methods, tools and techniques that characterize computer science - 3. develop the ability to analyse, evaluate and synthesize information and claims relating to technological systems - 4. develop the ability to approach unfamiliar situations with creativity and resilience - 5. design, model and implement solutions to local and global problems to meet the requirements of clients, users and systems - 6. develop an appreciation of the possibilities and limitations of computer science - 7. develop the ability to evaluate the impact of emerging technologies on a range of stakeholders - 8. develop the ability to communicate and collaborate effectively - 9. develop awareness of the ethical, environmental, economic, cultural, and social impact of computer science - 10. develop a critical awareness and understanding of threats to computer systems and their countermeasures.
+- develop conceptual understanding that allows connections to be made between different areas of the subject, and to other DP subjects - acquire and apply a body of knowledge, methods, tools and techniques that characterize computer science - analyse and evaluate solutions developed through computational thinking in a range of contexts - approach unfamiliar situations with creativity and resilience - use computational thinking to design and implement solutions to local and global problems - develop an appreciation of the possibilities and limitations of computer science - · evaluate the impact of emerging technologies in computer science - communicate and collaborate effectively - develop awareness of the environmental, economic, cultural and social impact of computer science, its applications and ethical implications.